USNavalResearchLaboratory/turboWAVE/docs/core-RHEL.rst

 #.
 Edit :samp:`{twroot}/core/source/makefile`
 #.
 In the makefile, you must comment/uncomment lines to select platform, hardware acceleration, compiler, and package manager.
 You will only be editing the lines between :samp:`BEGIN INPUT VARIABLES BLOCK` and :samp:`END INPUT VARIABLES BLOCK`.
 In a makefile, comments are preceded by :samp:`#`.
 For this installation, only :samp:`PLATFORM = LINUX`, :samp:`HARDWARE_ACCEL = OMP`, and :samp:`COMPILER_PREF = GNU`, should be uncommented.
 #.
+In the makefile, set the constant ``VBITS`` to match the width of the available vector extensions, using the guidance in the nearby comments.
+You can search the output of :samp:`lscpu` for the available vector extensions.
+If still in doubt set it to 256.
+#.
 Open a terminal window and navigate to :samp:`{twroot}/core/source`
 #.
 Type :samp:`make`
 #.
 The makefile should automatically copy the executable into your :samp:`~/bin` directory for later use.
 OpenCL kernel files may also be copied into :samp:`~/Run`, but these will not be used.